osuosl/timesync/source/draft_api.rst

       "uuid": "309eae69-21dc-4538-9fdc-e6892a9c4dd4",
       "revision": 2,
       "users": {
-        "members": [
-          "patcht",
-          "tschuy"
-        ],
-        "spectators": [
-          "tschuy"
-        ],
-        "managers": [
-          "tschuy"
-        ]
+        "user1": {
+          "member": true,
+          "spectator": false,
+          "manager": false
+        },
+        "user2": {
+          "member": true,
+          "spectator": true,
+          "manager": true
+        },
+        ...
       }
     }

 If a value of ``""`` (an empty string) or ``[]`` (an empty array) are passed as values for a string or array optional field (check the :ref:`model docs<draft_model>`), the value will be set to the empty string/array.
 If a value of undefined is provided (i.e.  the value is not provided), the current value of the object will be used.

+If a slugs field is passed to ``/projects/:slug``, it is assumed to overwrite the existing slugs for the object.
+Any slugs which already exist on the object but are not in the request are dropped, and the slugs field on the request becomes canonical, assuming all of the slugs do not already belong to another project.

 POST /activities/:slug
 ~~~~~~~~~~~~~~~~~~~~~~